Claude Yvon: Later career

-Some articles
+Articles

 Yvon wrote or contributed to many articles in the Encyclopédie, which reflected his philosophy.
 He discussed the Amusement philosophique sur le language des bêtes (Philosophical Amusements on the Language of the Animals) by Guillaume-Hyacinthe Bougeant, treating it as an example of witty and redescriptive rhetoric.

-In his article on "Aristotelianism" he said that Pietro Pomponazzi had "no God other than Aristotle".
+In his article on "Aristotelianism", he said that Pietro Pomponazzi had "no God other than Aristotle".
 He could not accept that Pomponazzi could believe in Christian dogma while presenting a philosopher's views of immortality, determinism and miracles.

 Adam Smith criticized Yvon's article on "Amour" (love) as being too declamatory.
 He said of the article that it "will tend little to the edification either of the learned or the unlearned reader, and might, one should think, have been omitted even in an Encyclopedia of all arts, sciences and trades".

-In Yvon's article on "Freedom", he said that if man is free, he has a spirit.
+In Yvon's article on "Freedom", he said that, if man is free, he has a spirit.
 If he has a spirit, he is immortal.
 If he is immortal, he can have only God as his author.
 God must therefore be his judge, punishing him for his vices and rewarding him for his virtues.
 He concluded that liberty would be repugnant to all who chose to live independent of God.